 How I found out how traveling is important for me

 2013 – I was going through tough times after coming back from the States, and I ended up traveling to Peru with the intention to renew my energy and to have a fresh start.

 During that trip, I asked myself many times “What makes me happy?” and I figured out that the most unforgettable moments in my life, the times I’ve cried for happiness, the times I felt more courageous, wiser, more spiritual, and many other good feelings happened pretty much every time I was traveling.
 And that is why:

 I feel way more fulfilled and alive while I am traveling!

-That way I ended up inspiring some co-workers who admired my way of living, since even though I had a lot of responsibilities in the company I also made time for myself and the things I love.
+That way, I ended up inspiring some co-workers who admired my way of living, despite having a lot of responsibilities in the company I also made time for myself and the things I love.
 And attending to their requests, Live More, Travel More (LMTM) was created in 2014.